ponyboy14/BaseballPlot/README.md

  - The pitches should now be plotted on the strike zone.
  ### Exiting
  - Selecting this will end the program.
+## Future Goals
+- Tidy up the code with functions so there is not repition in the code.
+- Add more comments to further explain what is going on.
+- Expand to plotting other areas of the sport.